SU-SWS/stanford_profile/README.md

 Steps to build a new release:
 - Checkout the latest commit from the `8.x-1.x` branch.
-- Create a new branch, e.g., `release-8.1.6`.
+- Create a new branch for the release.
-- Update the `composer.json` file to use the latest tagged release of all `su-sws` packages, eliminating the `@dev` dependencies.
-- Commit your changes to the release branch.
+- Commit any necessary changes to the release branch.
+  -  These may include, but are not necessarily limited to:
+    - Update the version in any `info.yml` files, including in any submodules.
+    - Update the CHANGELOG to reflect the changes made in the new release.
 - Make a PR to merge your release branch into `master`
-- Give the PR a semver-compliant label, e.g., (`patch`, `minor`, `major`)
+- Give the PR a semver-compliant label, e.g., (`patch`, `minor`, `major`).
+This may happen automatically via Github actions (if a labeler action is configured).
 - When the PR is merged to `master`, a new tag will be created automatically, bumping the version by the semver label.
-- The github action is built from: (semver-release-action)[https://github.com/K-Phoen/semver-release-action], and further documentation is available there.
+- The github action is built from: [semver-release-action](https://github.com/K-Phoen/semver-release-action), and further documentation is available there.

 Troubleshooting